Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Things to do in Ljubljana, Slovenia

-Less than 300,000 people call Ljubljana home, but this doesn’t translate to a lack of sightseeing.
+Fewer than 300,000 people call Ljubljana home, but that doesn’t mean there’s a lack of sightseeing.
 On the contrary, as you will see in the following lines, the picturesque Slovenian capital offers a wide array of activities, and every corner is filled with history.

 And here’s a travel tip before we start with the things to do in Ljubljana: consider purchasing a City Card to save money and time during your stay.
 The Ljubljana City Card comes at an affordable price (49 euros for three days) and grants you access to several museums and public transport.
 You can purchase the City Card here.